 5. Duties relating to conflicts of interest

-To not act in a way that could result in a conflict of interest is one of the most challenging of the codified duties.
-Specifically, you must be careful not to become personally involved in a situation in which property, information, or opportunity can or should be taken advantage of by the company.
+Not acting in a way that could result in a conflict of interest is one of the most challenging codified duties.
+Specifically, you must be careful not to become personally involved in a situation in which the company can or should take advantage of property, information, or opportunity.
 Because the test for whether a conflict of interest exists is objective, you can breach this duty even if you were unaware a conflict existed.

 6. Duty not to accept benefits from third parties

-As a company director, you must be extremely careful when accepting gifts or benefits, lest doing so results in a conflict of interest.
+As a company director, you must be extremely careful when accepting gifts or benefits, so it can result in a conflict of interest.

 7. Duty to declare interest in proposed transaction or arrangement

-You are required to fully disclose to the other directors any interest in a proposed commercial transaction or arrangement.
-You do not need to be a party to the transaction or arrangement - for example, if your spouse or partner is entering into an agreement with one of your competitors, you will have a duty to disclose the deal to your colleagues.
+You must fully disclose any interest in a proposed commercial transaction or arrangement to the other directors.
+You don’t need to be a party to the transaction or arrangement - for example, if your spouse or partner agrees with one of your competitors, you must disclose the deal to your colleagues.

 To whom are the directors' duties owed?

-Under the Companies Act, a director owes fiduciary duties to the company in which they hold office, and must not act in a manner which breaches those duties.
+Under the Companies Act, a director owes fiduciary duties to the company in which they hold office and mustn’t act in a manner which breaches those duties.

 The Companies Act also provides for a "derivative action" that allows shareholders and others to sue directors on behalf of the company.